Potential Financial Steps for T-Mobile Employees in December

 Here’s a rough timeline (working backward):

-Let’s play out a couple scenarios.
+Let’s consider a couple scenarios.

 A manager might want to do everything they can for the employee!